 Living an Eco-Friendly Homestead Life

-5 years ago when we were house-hunting, we stumbled on this wonderful slice of New England wilderness, and knew we belonged here.
-Our acreage is heavily forested, with huge boulders and old rustic rock walls lining the property.
-We have fully embraced living the rugged homestead lifestyle, and we get “farm-ier” every year:
+7 years ago when we were house-hunting, we found this wonderful acreage in New England wilderness, and knew we belonged here.
+Our property is heavily forested, with huge boulders and old rustic rock walls lining the property.
+We have fully embraced living the rugged homestead lifestyle.

 Each year we work towards becoming more sustainable, eco friendly, low waste, and self-sufficient as possible on our land.